collapsed-stacks/startups/questions/7591/two-or-more-people-share-the-ceoship.md

 - tagged: `ceo`
 - score: 2

-<p>Is it possible that several people share the CEO title of a new company?
-For example, three people at the same time are the CEO. </p>
+Is it possible that several people share the CEO title of a new company?
+For example, three people at the same time are the CEO.

-<p>If yes, what the title for each person would be in communications?
+If yes, what the title for each person would be in communications?
 A "shared CEO"?!
-Or what?</p>
+Or what?

 ## Answer 7592